Our Favorite Christmas Picture Books For Kids – These holiday picture books are a perfect way to add a little magic to the season!

-Many families, it seems, have a tradition of reading books around Christmas.
+Many families, it seems, have a tradition of reading picture books around Christmas.
 Sometimes that means 24 wrapped books under the tree that you unwrap one at a time each day leading up to Christmas.
-Sometims that’s a 12 days before Christmas thing, or a handful of special favorites.
+Sometimes that’s a 12 days before Christmas thing, or a handful of special favorites out all season long.

-3. The Knights Before Christmas.
-For the little adventure-seeker in your house, this twist on the favorite carries the same rhythm and tempo as the traditional Night Before Christmas story, but with a lot of funny (and pun-ny) add-ins as the knights try to defend their castle against and unknown invader.
+For the little adventure-seeker in your house, this twist on the favorite carries the same rhythm and tempo as the traditional Night Before Christmas story, but with a lot of funny (and pun-y) add-ins as the knights try to defend their castle against and unknown invader.
 Except that jolly invader is Santa himself.
 Watch Santa penetrate the knight’s best defenses and both sides win the battle in this very excellent holiday tale.

-5. Mortimer’s Christmas Manger.
 This is Sophie’s favorite this year.
 It’s a sweet story of a mouse who finds a great house just his size to move into.
-The problem is, there’s all these little statues inside!
+The problem is, there are all these little statues inside!
 No matter how many times Mortimer moves them out, someone keeps putting them back in.
 Then, one night, Mortimer hears the story of who these little statues really are.
 It’s a great little discussion for the Nativity story.
 We really enjoyed it.